 19. Cuddle up and watch a movie at a local drive-in movie theater

 For a nostalgic date, pack snacks and park the car for an old school date night at the local drive-in.
-Multiple drive-in move theaters are accessible from Tampa including Funlan Drive-In, Ruskin Family Drive-In, and the Silver Moon Drive-In in Lakeland, just 30 minutes away.
+Multiple drive-in movie theaters are accessible from Tampa including Ruskin Family Drive-In and the Silver Moon Drive-In in Lakeland, just 30 minutes away.
 Admission is affordable at $6-$7/adult for both movies being screened that evening.

 20. Listen to live jazz

 Break the monotony of dinner and a movie with some good music and great company while checking out our local jazz scene.
-Here’s a guide to help you on your way.
+There are several great places in and around Tampa Bay where you can spend your date night listening to live jazz.

 21. Spend the afternoon at The Dalí

 Experience the awe-inspiring surrealist works of Spanish artist Salvador Dalí at The Dalí Museum in St. Pete.
-The spacious outdoor garden, waterfront setting, artful café and impressive collection make for an awesome day date sure to spark creativity and connection.
-And, through April 2021, you can catch the immersive Van Gogh Alive exhibit.
+The outdoor garden, waterfront setting, artful café and impressive collection make for an awesome day date sure to spark creativity and connection.
+Be sure to check out the new Dali Alive 360 in the brand-new dome.

 22. Go on a mural tour in St. Pete

 St. Pete’s colorful murals are a fixture of the vibrant city, adding pops of color and interest to local buildings.
-Map out a route for a self-guided tour of your favorites using this handy map, or join an official St. Pete Mural Tour for $19/person.
+Map out a route for a self-guided tour of your favorites using this handy map or join an official St. Pete Mural Tour.
 On the guided walking tour, you’ll visit 30+ murals while learning more about the artists who created each.

 23. Explore some of Tampa Bay’s best kayaking spots